DenoiseRep: Denoising Model for Representation Learning: DenoiseRep : Denoising Model for Representation Learning

 We can obtain this by eliminating $Y_{t-1}$ from Eq.(\ref{eq:one-step denoising in Yt}) and Eq.(\ref{eq:one-step denoising in Yt-1}) and replacing $Y_t$ with $WX_t+b$:

 Note that a single module completes two steps of denoising.
 To ensure the continuity of denoising, the $t$ value should be sequentially reduced by 2.

-The FEFDFA we propose is based on feature level denoising and can be migrated to various downstream tasks.
+Our proposed \textit{DenoiseRep} is based on feature-level denoising and can be migrated to various downstream tasks.
 It denoises the features on each layer for better removal of noise at each stage, as the noise in the inference stage comes from multiple sources, which could be noise in the input image or noise generated while passing through the network.
 Denoising each layer avoids noise accumulation and gives better quality output.
 And according to the noise challenges brought by data in different scenarios, the denoising intensity can be adjusted by controlling $t$, $\beta_t$, and the number of denoising times, which has good generalization ability.